 A Probiotic can improve the uptake of salvestrols; Probiotics are available at any health food store and many drug stores.
 Probiotic yogurts are available at most grocery stores and if you have problems swallowing capsules you can break them apart and mix them in the yogurt.
 It is important not to be anemic so a good source of iron is beneficial, as is vitamin C. Exercise is important to increase oxygen levels, especially about three hours after taking salvestrols.
 Finally, consider eating organic foods as much as possible.

 The effectiveness of all the cytochrome P450 enzymes can be compromised when by anemia.
 It is best to consult a physician to check your iron levels and prescribe a course of action to remedy the situation if they are deficient before doing salvestrols.

 The CYP1B1 enzyme can react with many different substances aside from Salvestrols.
 The life cycle of the enzyme is about 3 days (that is, each molecule of CYP1B1 is replaced by a new one roughly every three days).

-Some substances inhibit the CYP1B1 enzyme.
+Some substances do inhibit the CYP1B1 enzyme.
 Once an inhibitory substance reacts with the enzyme it is prevented from metabolising and activating Salvestrols.
 If inhibitors are present in your body, they will compete with Salvestrols to react with the CYP1B1 enzyme.
-The competition will depend, in part, on the relative levels of both the inhibitors and the salvestrols and their affinity for CYP1B1.
-Thus, if an inhibitor cannot be avoided, its effect can be partially countered by increasing the dosage of Salvestrols.
+If an inhibitor cannot be avoided, its effect can be partially countered by increasing the dosage of Salvestrols.